AndreasMadsen/configme/README.md

 });
 ```

+### configme.configPath

+This property contain the path to the configuration file if one was found or given.

+However it return other values in some cases:

+* Before the `configme.search` or `configme.manual` is used this propery is `undefined`.
+* If no valid file was given or found after calling `configme.search` or `configme.manual` the value is `null`.

 ### configme.parser(info, defaults)

 This is a manual parser function and should not be used insted of `configme.manual` but in